fusor/restricted-network-operator-mirror/README.md

 This playbook has only been tested on Fedora.
 It may or may not work on other Linux distributions.
 CentOS 7 is known not to work because the python-jinja2 package is too old.
 It may be possible to circumvent this by installing a newer version using pip, but this is generally inadvisable because it can cause problems wtih dnf/yum updates.

 * Install python3-openshift, jq, bsdtar, ansible, and moby-engine or docker-ce.
 For Fedora:
-  * `dnf -y install python3-openshift jq bsdtar ansible moby-engine`
+  * `sudo dnf -y install python3-openshift jq bsdtar ansible moby-engine`
   * `sudo grubby --update-kernel=ALL --args="systemd.unified_cgroup_hierarchy=0"` and reboot.
   * `sudo systemctl enable docker && sudo systemctl start docker`